 Fredrik Støbakk is educated as copywriter from Westerdals School of Communications and as producer at The National Film School of Norway.
 He has experience as copywriter from TV and as producer of several notable documentaries, short- and feature films.
 He used to be part of the team at Storm Films, producing films like “Captain Sabertooth and the treasure of Lama Rama” and “The Christmas King: In Full Armor”.
 He now oversees TV-drama production at Ape&Bjørn.

 Verona Meier studied film production at the University of Television and Film in Munich and at NYU`s Tisch School in New York.
-In 2006 she joined Razor Film in Berlin and has since been involved in nearly twenty productions, most of them international feature film co-productions, as well as German films and TV series.
+Since 2006 she has been involved in nearly twenty productions, most of them international feature film co-productions, as well as German films and TV series.
 Among the many films she has been a part of is the first film from Saudi-Arabia “Wadjda” by Haifaa Al-Mansour (Venice 2012), “The Future” by Miranda July (Berlinale, Sundance 2011) and “Waltz with Bashir” by Ari Folman (Cannes, Golden Globe Winner, Oscar Nominee 2009)

-Since 2016 she is operating out of Norway and produces for both Razor Film in Berlin and Ape&Bjørn in Oslo.
+Since 2016 she is operating out of Norway and produces both independently and for Ape&Bjørn in Oslo.

 Verona Meier was a participant at the European Producers Workshop EAVE in 2009.